 Information on prices and services as required by Rule 1 of the SRA Transparency Rules

-The services and pricing information which Swinburne Maddison is required to provide under these new rules are set out below.
+The services and pricing information that Swinburne Maddison is required to provide under these new rules are set out below.

 If you have any questions in relation to the information provided on this page, please do not hesitate to contact us on 0191 384 2441.